 Steps to Become a Foster Family

-• A social worker will complete a home inspection and
+A social worker will complete a home inspection and assessment

 How Can You Help The Most?

-As few as 5% of the children, youth, and teens who desperately need to be placed in homes are able to do so.
-Aspiranet works with foster families to ensure every placement is the best it can be.
-Some families are very specific about the child they want to welcome into their home.
+As few as 5% of the children, youth, and teens who desperately need homes are able to be matched with a family for placement in a timely manner.
+Aspiranet works with foster families to ensure every child referred has the best match possible.

-If your family is looking for the way they can help the most, please consider fostering siblings, teens, or children with medical or emotional issues.
+If your family is looking for the way they can help the most, please consider fostering siblings, teens, or children with medical or emotional needs.

 • Aspiranet tries whenever possible to keep brothers and sisters together